solarslurpi/GrowBuddies/rst-test-files/index_RST.rst

-..
-GrowBuddy documentation master file, created by sphinx-quickstart on Mon Sep 26 14:48:47 2022.
+.. growBuddy documentation master file, created by sphinx-quickstart on Mon Sep 26 14:48:47 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 =====================
-Welcome to GrowBuddy!
+Welcome to growBuddy!
 =====================
-GrowBuddy is a DIY "smart gardening" environment cobbled together with inexpensive hardware, 3D printed enclosures, software, and wifi to help us maintain:
+growBuddy is a DIY "smart gardening" environment cobbled together with inexpensive hardware, 3D printed enclosures, software, and wifi to help us maintain:

 - the humidity / temperature in an ideal range (see VPD for more information).
 - a living soil bed at the ideal soil moisture (see Living Soil for more information).